mattheworres/compare-hare/ARCHITECTURE.md

 # Compare Hare

 An app to create &amp; manage power and gas price notifications.
+(March 2022: also, to add product price tracking history/alerting)

 Some US states have [deregulated power and/or gas utilities](http://www.deregulationofenergy.org/) in order to allow consumers to have a choice in how much they pay for their energy.
 Depending on how a particular consumer prefers to pay for their utilities, it'd be nice to have a service that notifies you of when a lower priced plan becomes available.
 Enter the Compare Hare.